-Titanium and niobium are two of the safest metals you can wear.
-Some people like to start with medical plastic or bioplast jewellery while their piercings settle down.
+Stainless Steel, Titanium and Niobium are some of the safest metals you can wear.
+If you have any issues with these metals, medical plastic or bioplast jewellery are a great option or while your new piercings settles down.

 Medical plastic is made from a hardened version of the material used in surgical sutures.

 Titanium is strong, lightweight and highly biocompatible (non-toxic and not rejected by the body).